10 ways to have other people do your grocery shopping, and what it will cost you

 Instacart is not the only delivery platform where you might encounter higher prices.
 Shipt provides groceries from stores such as Target and Harris Teeter and says delivery prices are slightly higher to help cover the cost of doing the shopping for you.
 “Our members can expect to pay about $5 more using Shipt than they would on a $35 order purchased in the store themselves,” according to the Shipt website.
 That’s a 14 percent markup on top of the Shipt membership fee.

 “We didn’t know that,” Davis said.
 “We hadn’t used grocery delivery in years until the pandemic.”
-Since the coronavirus has prompted a wave of new customers to try grocery delivery, I decided to pore over various methods of obtaining fresh foods — both conventional and creative — and get the facts for you.
+Since the novel coronavirus has prompted a wave of new customers to try grocery delivery, I decided to pore over various methods of obtaining fresh foods — both conventional and creative — and get the facts.
 I looked at availability, fees, minimums, memberships and markups.
 And I tried to book a window with each to see how soon I could score a spot.

 Perhaps the biggest benefit of using an independent delivery service is that you can get groceries from multiple stores, sometimes even in the same order.